 The page speed depends on several factors, and the majority can be optimized for better website performance.

-- Browser Caching: Browsers can store files in order to make pages load faster when users visit them again.
+- Browser Caching: Browsers can store files in order to make pages load faster when users revisit them.

-- Optimize Images: We need to compress images to the smallest size possible.
+- Optimize Images: You need to compress images to the smallest size possible without compromising quality.
 Original images shouldn’t weigh more than 70kb and 10kb for thumbnails.
 Look at how much your images weigh and you’ll be amazed to see how much speed improvement you can get just by reducing their size!

 - Enable Gzip: This is as important as minimizing files.
 Once you’ve made sure all the above have been reduced to the minimum, the next step is to gzip the files: compress them.